IST 100 - Computer Technology 2 credits

 Coverage includes current hardware and software technologies and issues, communications, networks, information systems basics and trends, object-oriented design, current system and application software, international issues, and careers in computer-related fields.

-IST 250 - Operating Systems 3 credits; Offered spring of even-numbered years Prerequisite: IST 195
+IST 250 - Operating Systems 3 credits; Offered fall of odd-numbered years Prerequisite: IST 195

 This course covers the application and theory behind the functions of multitasking operating systems (OS), such as the kernel, process management, management of memory and files, scheduling of jobs, and communication of peripherals.